March 2026 DRAFT Minutes

 Q: How do you know that they are being honest about the amount of fines?

-A: All tickets are logged instantly and SHDC collect the fines.
+A: All tickets are logged instantly and SHDC collects the fines.

 Q: Why are SHDC and Kingdom scoring so low on percentage of prosecutions?
 What are other councils doing that we’re not?